govardhan-ks/ch-widget-sdk/README.md

 When your widget runs inside an iframe, the SDK automatically uses Penpal for parent-child communication. **No additional setup required.**

 ### 2. Web Component Integration
-When running as a standalone web component, the SDK uses DOM events for communication. **You must provide a DOM element** that will handle the custom events (`widget-request` and `widget-response`).
+When running as a standalone web component, the SDK automatically detects the web component and uses DOM events for communication. **No additional setup required.**

-**Important**: For web component usage, you need to pass an element to the SDK initialization.
-This element will be used to:
+**Automatic Detection**: The SDK automatically detects web components by:
+- Finding custom elements with hyphenated tag names (e.g., `<my-widget>`)
+- Using the current script context to locate the web component
+- Generating unique IDs for each widget instance

+**Multiple Widgets**: The SDK automatically handles multiple web components on the same page by:
+- Generating unique IDs for each widget instance
-- Dispatch `widget-request` events to the parent
+- Scoping events to specific widget instances
-- Listen for `widget-response` events from the parent
-- Handle the communication between your widget and the platform

-**Element is Required**: Unlike iframe integration, web component usage **requires** you to provide a DOM element.
-This element serves as the communication bridge between your widget and the parent application.
+- Preventing event collisions between different widgets

 ## Usage Examples